vs-slavchev/personal-banking-visualiser/README.md

 # personal-banking-visualiser
 A small tool to categorise and visualise personal bank transactions.

+Input file should be named `initial.xls`.

 ## adapt for your bank
 create a new importer for your bank's exported file of transactions and make sure it outputs it in a csv